hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-custom-code.md

 ![Opening Code Editor](assets/api5.png)

 These environment variables are then available within the request parameters for the integration functions.
 You can read about the request parameter structure [here](https://docs.haptik.ai/bot-builder/integrations/integration-parameters)

+> Note: There is a **character limit of 50** to store the environment variables.
+If this limit exceeds, the IVA will break.

 ## Saving Conversation Details and User Details in the Code Editor